 Bolstered by 5,000 pages of documents from the French National Archives and from Laura's own Memories, the Creole Family Saga tour focuses on centuries of human habitation that took place on this site.

-This sugarcane plantation started in 1805 with 7 slaves (six west-Africans and one Amerindian).
+This sugarcane plantation started in 1805 with 7 enslaved people (six west-Africans and one Amerindian).
 As the plantation grew, so did the number of enslaved workers.
-In 1830, Laura's grandmother, owner of the plantation, went to New Orleans and bought 30 teenage girls to have them impregnated.
-Ten years later, she had what she called her "crop of children" and built for their families 65 cabins, 4 of which still stand today on the plantation.
+Four original slave cabins built in the 1840s remain standing today on the plantation.
 By the onset of the Civil War, 186 workers were enslaved on this farm.
 Following the emancipation of slaves in Louisiana (1866), the great majority of these former slaves continued to live in the Laura Plantation quarters.

 Descendants of these men & women were displaced in 1895 when cypress lumber companies had their own workers inhabit the Laura slave quarters.
 The cabins were lived in until 1977.
 Descendants of slaves live near the Laura Plantation to this day.

 Beginning in the 1740s, several French concessionaires tried unsuccessfully to make a go of this property.
 In 1785, Spain ceded small plots of land to 4 exiled Acadian farmers.
 With help from President Thomas Jefferson, the land was granted in 1804 to a French naval veteran of the American Revolution, Guillaume Duparc, who died very soon after establishing the plantation.
 Four generations of women in this family ran the growing sugarcane plantation until Laura Locoul, the great-granddaughter of Duparc, sold it in 1891 to the family of Florian Waguespack, who were French-speaking Creoles of Alsatian descent.